Years ago, a thoughtful manager of mine introduced me to the power of self-compassion.

 A time when you just need to sit with it all.

 A time to honour the quiet voice within that needs (wants!) to be heard.

 It’s a time for breathing and walking.

-For journaling.
 Reading.
 Meditating.
 Dancing.

 For taking long, hot baths and replenishing naps.